 2.01(3) Each public school, in assisting students and parents in creating and maintaining ICAPs shall comply with the requirements of the Federal "Family Educational Rights and Privacy Act of 1974", 20 U.S.C.
 1232g.

-2.02 District Responsibility
+2.02 District Responsibility and Institute Charter School

 2.02(1) In implementing ICAPs, each district shall develop an Implementation Plan by September 30, 2010.
 The Implementation Plan shall include: